IndomieGorengSatu/Mie/README.md

-## What kind of dog lives in a particle accelerator?
-A Fermilabrador Retriever.
+## What's orange and sounds like a parrot?
+A Carrot.